-Now that spring is here, it’s the ideal time to go outside and spruce up your yard.
+Now is the ideal time to go outside and spruce up your yard.
 Whether you plant flowers or vegetables or just tend to the grass, there are many benefits to being active outside.
 Experienced gardeners and novices alike find that gardening is so good for you.
 Here are 7 reasons why.

 1. Gardening Burns Calories

 Many of us spent a lot of time sitting this year, but now that spring has arrived, gardening offers us an opportunity to get moving and shed any unwanted weight.
 Gardening is considered a moderate-intensity activity and people burn an average of 330 calories per hour doing regular gardening activities.
 Opt for manually-powered tools to boost calorie burn.